-The staff work 24 hours a day, seven days a week, 365 days a year.
-Each day there is a shift battalion chief and 32 suppression personnel on duty responding to over 10,000 emergency and non-emergency calls per year from seven medic engines, four paramedic squads, one ladder truck, and a shift battalion chief unit.
+Fire suppression personnel work 24 hours a day, seven days a week, 365 days a year.
+Each day there is a shift battalion chief and 32 suppression personnel on duty responding to over 12,000 emergency and non-emergency calls per year from seven medic engines, four paramedic squads, one ladder truck, and a shift battalion chief unit.

 Suppression personnel also provide a wide range of services to the community including weed abatement inspections, commercial inspections, tours of fire stations and apparatus, and fire and life safety presentations to all segments of the population that we serve.

 ON DUTY EVERY DAY

-The firefighters in the Chino Valley Fire Emergency Services Division do much more than just put out fires.
+The firefighters that makeup Chino Valley Fire’s Emergency Services department do much more than just put out fires.
 They are trained professionals that provide a variety of services, such as: